IRT-Open-Source/scf/modules/STLXML2EBU-TT/README.md

 provided in EBU Tech 3360 (see Resources).

 ## Prerequisites
-- an XSLT 1.0 processor with EXSLT support (e.g. Saxon 6.5.5 or higher, or xsltproc)
+- an XSLT 1.0 processor with EXSLT support (e.g. Saxon 6.5.5 or higher, or `xsltproc`), or
+- an XSLT 2.0 processor

-Note that there are XSLT processors that do not support all of the required EXSLT functions (or no EXSLT at all).
-In this case the stylesheet uses equal XSLT 2.0 functions as fallback.
+Note that there are XSLT processors that do not support XSLT 2.0.
+In this case the stylesheet uses equivalent EXSLT functions as fallback.
 If this fails as well, the transformation terminates with a respective error message.

 ## USAGE
 `STLXML2EBU-TT.xslt` has the following parameters: